 His favourite word (today!) is wonderstruck.

-Prior to his establishment of Fighting Words, Sean was Executive Director of Amnesty International, Ireland from 2001 to 2008.
-He holds a BA in History and MA in Information Studies.
+Prior to the establishment of Fighting Words, Sean was Executive Director of Amnesty International Ireland from 2001 to 2008.
+He holds a BA in History and MA in Information Studies from University College Dublin.

 Information Technology Administrator

 Emmy is an information systems administrator with 17 years experience of both volunteering and working in the nonprofit sector in Ireland, first for Amnesty International Ireland and at Fighting Words since 2010.
 Emmy holds a Bachelor of Science (B.Sc.)
 Information Systems from Trinity College Dublin.
 He joined Fighting Words in October 2010 and is responsible for all IT systems management, security, and administration.

 Emmy loves every sport there is but especially football.

 Louise is a drama facilitator and playwright.
 Her work in Fighting Words began as an intern many moons ago and in September of 2022 she took up the position of Project Administrator.
 Louise is also a playwriting mentor in Fighting Words Young Playwrights Programme, with the Abbey Theatre.

 Louise holds a BA in Drama (Performance) from DIT and an M.Phil in Theatre and Performance from Trinity College.
 In 2015 she trained as a drama facilitator with NAYD through ArtsTrain and has been a freelance facilitator since then.
 She has facilitated workshops in DYT, ITW, on the Tenderfoot Theatre programme and in a range of primary and secondary schools.

 Her favourite word is onomatopoeia.
 Which sounds fancy, but it’s fun.
 It’s a word that sounds like the noise it describes.
 Like oink, boing, pop, cackle!

 Comhordaitheoir Tionscadail Gaeilge